Managing change takes constant navigation.

 - From before starting and lasting after the main part is done:over-communicating with staff

-Daily realities of operating rarely match what’s in a change management plan.
+It takes constant adaptation.
+Individuals and circumstances change, too.
 The map of where you want to go is still valuable but requires deviations and course corrections all along the route.
 Forcing a change to stay on track simply because it was planned that way is counterproductive.
 Knowing the tolerance for change before starting takes the guesswork out of any adjustments.

 We’ve implemented many changes projects, large and small, and seen them through to a successful conclusion.
 We suggest a reasonable period be built-in before any change project gets underway.
 The overall time to a positive outcome likely stays the same, but more time upfront means the process can proceed more quickly.